-

 - Type of contract (fixed or indefinite term).

-Maternity Leave / Pay Employees have the right to take a total of 16 weeks paid maternity leave.
+Pregnancy- and Maternity Leave / Pay Employees have the right to take a minimum period of 16 weeks paid pregnancy- and maternity leave.
 The earliest date that leave can be taken is 6 weeks before the expected day of childbirth, but ultimately 4 weeks before the expected day of childbirth.
-The total leave amounts to 16 weeks, therefore the remaining leave after the birth will be between 10 and 12 weeks.
-An employer is entitled to file an application with the UWV (the provider of Dutch Employee Insurance Schemes) to receive a state benefit on behalf of the employee during the maternity leave, the pay being 100% of the average daily earnings (assuming that’s within the limits of the maximum day pay.
-As of 1 January 2022 the maximum day pay is € 228,76 gross).
+The total leave (pregnancy + maternity leave) amounts to 16 weeks, therefore the remaining leave after the birth will generally be between 10 and 12 weeks.
+An employer is entitled to file an application with the Employee Insurance Agency (‘UWV’) to receive a state benefit on behalf of the employee during the maternity leave, the benefit being 100% of the average daily earnings (limited to the maximum daily wage).
+As of 1 January 2026, the maximum daily wage is € 304.25 gross.
 Please note that in case of twins/triplets, an employee is entitled to 20 weeks of paid maternity leave.

-Shared Parental Leave Employees are eligible for parental leave if they are parent of a child or adopted child younger than 8 years old.
-They have the right to unpaid leave for a maximum of 26 times the Employee’s weekly working hours (per child).
+Parental Leave Employees are eligible for parental leave if they are parent of a child or adopted child younger than 8 years old.
+They have the right to unpaid leave for a maximum of 26 times the employee’s weekly working hours (per child).
 Employees may be entitled to a paid parental leave if agreed in an applicable collective bargaining agreement.
-Please note that as of 2 Augustus 2022, employees will also become entitled to file an application with the UWV to receive a state benefit of 70% of their average daily earnings (assuming that’s within the limits of 70% of the maximum day pay, being € 160,13 (70% of € 228,76) gross as of 1 January 2022) for 9 weeks after birth (In Dutch: “Wet betaald ouderschapsverlof”).
+Employees are entitled to file an application with the UWV to receive a state benefit of 70% of their average daily earnings (limited to 70% of the maximum daily wage, being € 212.98 which is 70% of € 304.25 gross as of 1 January 2026) for the first 9 weeks of parental leave (In Dutch: “Wet betaald ouderschapsverlof”).
 Employees should make use of this right within the first year of birth.

 Statutory Notice Periods The statutory notice period for the employee is one month.
 The statutory notice period that needs to be considered by the employer is related to the length of service of the employee: